 7 resistance band exercises for runners

-Now you know all about the benefits of resistance bands, here are 7 of the best resistance band exercises for runners.
+Now you know all about the benefits of resistance band workouts, here are 7 of the best resistance band exercises for runners.

 Side steps are good for strengthening and stabilising your hip flexors.
 As a runner, your hips take some serious impact, especially on those long runs.